Stocks rise on Wall Street after Fed dials back stimulus

 The central bank plans to shrink its monthly bond purchases at twice the pace it previously announced, likely ending them altogether in March.
 The bond purchases were intended to hold down long-term rates to aid the economy but are no longer needed with unemployment falling and inflation at a near-40-year high.
 The accelerated timetable puts the Fed on a path to start raising rates in the first half of next year.

 The major stock indexes rose after having been down before the Fed’s statement.
-The S&P 500 was up 0.2% as of 2:30 p.m.
+The S&P 500 was up 1.4% as of 3:29 p.m.
 Eastern.
-The benchmark index closed lower the first two days of the week.
+The benchmark index, which set an all-time last Friday, closed lower the first two days of the week.

 “This was a well-telegraphed acceleration of the taper,” said Brian Jacobsen, senior investment strategist at Allspring Global Investments.
 “The Fed has the option, but not obligation to hike three times in 2022.
 The growth and inflation outlook will likely improve where they can just take it slow.”